ovidiuborze22/forum-master/README.md

 - Design reusable components
 - Creating and deleting data inside of a Firebase Firestore database
-- Allowing the user to authenticate to interact with the application
+- Allowing the user to authenticate to interact with the web application
 - Creating custom hooks
 - Using Redux for state management
 - Typescript for types
 - Using moment.js for Date utilities

 ## Features

 1. Allows users to authenticate
-2. Allows users to create subreddits
+2. Allows users to create subforum
 3. Allows users to create posts
 4. Allows users to filter through posts
 5. Allows users to upvote posts and comments
 6. Allows users to reply to comments
-7. Allows users to search for subreddits
+7. Allows users to search for subforum
 8. Responsive
-9. Subreddit moderators
+9. Subforum moderators
-10. Subreddit editing
+10. Subforum editing
 11. Image upload
-12. User can join subreddits
+12. User can join subforum

 ## Development